 Two towers were restored, but they still symbolize the ancient nucleus.
 After the downfall of the Roman Empire, the gate had been used as a fortification for defending the city.
 It was only later that the building was taken over by the House of Savoy, in the 14th century.

 The towers had then been enlarged and converted into a castle.
 One hundred years later, more was added to the original castle: the new section had a portico and an inner courtyard.
 There are four towers on each corner.
 After the Acajas had been extincted, the palace was then used for the guests of the Savoy.

-The palace had been built on the design of Guarino Guarini who was a native architect.
-The architect designed a large structure which was in the shape of a square.
+The palace was built on the design of Guarino Guarini, who was a native Turinese architect.
+He designed a large structure, which was in the shape of a square.
 The elliptical tower had been designed to be very lavish and unique and is slightly withdrawn on the western side.
 There is also a large court in the center of the palace.

 The interior has always been known to be very lavish.
 The decorations over the windows in the piano nobile were in remembrance of the Carignano family's campaign against Iroquois in the year of 1667.

 The design of the palace is a typical Piedmontese Baroque, in red bricks and with an elliptical section at the centre of the façade.
 The palace was the birthplace of Princesse de Lamballe who was born in 1749.
 It was also famous as the birth place of Victor Emmanuel II, who was the first ever King of Italy.

 Castello del Valentino

 The castle was one of the Royal Residences of the House of Savoy.
 It was originally bought by Emmanuel Philbert, the Duke.
 Today's structure, however, came from the inspiration and the desires of Princess Christine Marie, who was the wife of Victor Amadeus.
-The princess had been living in the castle since 1630.
+The princess had lived the castle since 1630.